LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingConversationAssist/configure-conversation-assist.md

 ---
-pagename: Configure Agent Assist
+pagename: Configure Conversation Assist
+redirect_from:
+    - tutorials-guides-using-agent-assist-configure-agent-assist.html
 keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: Tutorials & Guides
-subfoldername: Using Agent Assist
+subfoldername: Using Conversation Assist
-permalink: tutorials-guides-using-agent-assist-configure-agent-assist.html
+permalink: tutorials-guides-using-conversation-assist-configure-conversation-assist.html
 indicator: both
 ---

 After completing the [prerequisite steps](tutorials-guides-using-agent-assist-prerequisite-steps.html), you should have an Airlines knowledge base powered by the LP_Airline domain intents, as well as two bots that are connected to agents.
 We can now move our focus to Conversation Orchestrator to configure the Agent Assist capabilities.

-### Step 5: Configure Agent Assist bot recommendations
+### Step 5: Configure Conversation Assist bot recommendations

 1. From the Conversational AI portal, click the **Conversation Orchestrator** menu option.